Going Commando Feels Amazing...Until It Doesn't

 Is Going Commando Socially Acceptable?

-Society has become increasingly tolerant in terms of fashion and personal expression, especially in the United States.
+Modern society has become increasingly tolerant in terms of fashion and personal expression, especially in the United States.
 However, there’s no denying you’ll raise a few eyebrows if you announce you’re not wearing underwear.
 (It’s a different story in Scotland, where 38% of men go commando under their kilts).

 Even though going commando doesn’t harm anybody, the fact that there’s so little standing between them and your genitalia can be mildly disturbing.
 As a rule of thumb, treat your underwear habits like your opinions on politics and religion: keep them to yourself.